Renormalized Four Dimensional Quantum Yang-Mills Theory and Mass Gap: Yang-Mills Connections

 \subsection{Hamiltonian Formulation for the Minkowski Space}

-The Hamilton function describes the dynamics of a physical system in classical mechanics by means of Hamilton's equations.
+The Hamiltonfunction describes the dynamics of a physical system in classical mechanics by means of Hamilton's equations.
 Therefore, we have to reformulate the Yang-Mills equations in Hamiltonian mechanical terms.
-We focus our attention on the Minskowski $\mathbb{R}^4$ with the pseudoriemannian structure of special relativity $h=dx^0\otimes dx^0-dx^1\otimes dx^1-dx^2\otimes dx^2-dx^3\otimes dx^3$.
+We focus our attention on the Minskowski $\mathbf{R}^4$ with the pseudoriemannian structure of special relativity $h=dx^0\otimes dx^0-dx^1\otimes dx^1-dx^2\otimes dx^2-dx^3\otimes dx^3$.
 The coordinate $x^0$ represents the time $t$, while $x^1,x^2,x^3$ are the space coordinates.
-We introduce Einstein's summation notation and adopt the convention that indices for coordinate variables from the greek alphabet vary over $\{0,1,2,3\}$ and those from the latin alphabet vary over the space indices $\{1,2,3\}$.
+We introduce Einstein's summation notation, and adopt the convention that indices for coordinate variables from the greek alphabet vary over $\{0,1,2,3\}$, and those from the latin alphabet vary over the space indices $\{1,2,3\}$.
 For a generic field $F=[F_\mu]_{\mu=0,1,2,3}$ let $\mathbf{F}:=[F_i]_{i=1,2,3}$ denote the ``space'' component.
 The color indices lie in $\{1,\dots,K\}$.
 Let and any other choice of lower and upper indices, be the Levi-Civita symbol, defined by mean of the permutation $\pi:=\left(

-\right)$ in $\mathfrak{S}^3$. \begin{rem} If the Lie group $G$ is simple, then the Lie-Algebra is simple and the structure constants can be written as
+\right)$ in $\mathfrak{S}^3$. \begin{rem} If the Lie-group $G$ is simple, then the Lie-Algebra is simple, and the structure constants can be written as

-for a positive constant$g$ called \textit{coupling constant}, (see f.i. \cite{We05} Chapter 15, Appendix A).
-The components of the curvature read then
+for a positive constant $g$ called \textit{(bare) coupling constant}, (see f.i. \cite{We05} Chapter 15, Appendix A).
+The components of the curvature then read

+We will consider only simple Lie groups.
+As we will see, it is essential for the existence of a mass gap for the group $G$ to be non-abelian.\\ The number $C_2(G)$ is defined as

-We will consider only simple Lie groups. \end{rem} We need to introduce an appropriate gauge for the connections we are considering. \begin{defi}[\textbf{Coulomb Gauge}] A connection $A$ over the Minkowski space satisfies the \textit{Coulomb gauge} if and only if
+which is the quadratic \textbf{Casimir operator} in the adjoint representation of the Lie algebra of $G$. \end{rem} We need to introduce an appropriate gauge for the connections we are considering. \begin{defi}[\textbf{Coulomb Gauge}] A connection $A$ over the Minkowski space satisfies the \textit{Coulomb gauge} if and only if